-You may need to register for and charge GST if you are selling or supplying goods to New Zealand consumers as:
+You may need to register for and charge GST if you are supplying goods to New Zealand consumers as:

-- an online marketplace that merchants sell goods and services through
+- an online marketplace that facilitates transactions between sellers and consumers

-As only 1 entity is required to charge GST on a sale, the order of priority is that if:
+Only 1 entity is required to charge GST on a sale.

-- An online marketplace operator is responsible for GST on a sale, the merchant will not be responsible for GST.
+- If an online marketplace operator is responsible for GST on a sale, then the seller will not be responsible for GST.

-- An online marketplace operator or merchant is responsible for GST on a sale, a redeliverer will not be responsible for GST.
+- If an online marketplace operator or seller is responsible for GST on a sale, then a redeliverer will not be responsible for GST.

-- A New Zealand resident agent makes supplies of taxable goods on behalf of a non-resident principal, the agent will be responsible for the GST as long as the principal and agent have both an agreement.
+- If a New Zealand resident agent makes supplies of taxable goods on behalf of a non-resident principal, the agent will be responsible for the GST as long as the principal and agent have an agreement.

 Customs brokers and transporters